The PRG Data Process Helps Dentist Start His Own Dental Group

 With PRG’s deep understanding of Dr. C’s business model, they presented the locations based on which ones would nearly guarantee the revenue goals.
 This included knowing which treatments were most valued by the community where the office was located and the percentage of the population that would use Medicaid and insurance.

 Today, Dr. C and his wife have 6 locations in Southern California and PRG has located each one.
-Dr. C is running the business as the CFO, and is able to offer his extraordinary team of dentists a stress free contract — they can come to work, practice their craft, and leave for home without wondering how they will get paid or how much debt service they owe on their office.
+Dr. C is running the business as the CFO, and can offer his extraordinary team of dentists a stress-free contract — they can come to work, practice their craft, and leave for home without wondering how they will get paid or how much debt service they owe on their office.